codeghar/openbsd-on-erl/README.md

 # Bootstrap

+Install Python 3 and pipenv on the box running Ansible.

+    $ python3 -m pip install --user -U pipenv

-Installing Python 3 is required before the playbook can run.
+Python 3 is required on OpenBSD to run Ansible.
 This is done outside of a playbook because I like it that way.
 I have not tried running this in a playbook.

-Install Python 3.
+    $ ansible --module-name raw --args "/usr/sbin/pkg_add -U -I -x python%3" --become erl-setup

-    $ ansible --module-name raw --args "/usr/sbin/pkg_add -U -I -x python%3" --become ubnts
+    $ ansible --module-name raw --args "/usr/sbin/pkg_add -U -I -x python%3" --become usg-setup

+Since you've bootstrapped ``pipenv``, you can run ``pipenv run ansible ...``.

 # Playbook

 Look at the example playbook and modify vars as needed before running it.

     $ ansible-playbook play-example.yml

+Since you've bootstrapped ``pipenv``, you can run ``pipenv run ansible-playbook ...``.

 If your assumptions are different from mine then read all the templates in various roles and modify them as desired.